View Document Text

 COMPREHENSIVE WEALTH MANAGEMENT SERVICES

-the services listed for Private Money Management clients plus certain financial planning services
+services listed for Private Money Management clients plus certain financial planning services which may

-which may involve tax planning, retirement planning, risk management analysis, estate planning,
+involve tax planning, retirement planning, risk management analysis, estate planning, cash flow planning,

 FINANCIAL PLANNING